estuary/flow/site/docs/reference/reduction-strategies/set.md

 ---
 description: Using the set reduction strategy
+sidebar_position: 5
 ---

 # set

 `set` interprets the document location as an update to a set.

-The location must be an object having only “add”, “intersect”, and “remove” properties.
-Any single “add”, “intersect”, or “remove” is always allowed.
+The location must be an object having only “add", “intersect", and “remove” properties.
+Any single “add", “intersect", or “remove” is always allowed.

-A document with “intersect” and “add” is allowed, and is interpreted as applying the intersection to the LHS set, followed by a union with the additions.
+A document with “intersect” and “add” is allowed, and is interpreted as applying the intersection to the left-hand side set, followed by a union with the additions.

 A document with “remove” and “add” is also allowed, and is interpreted as applying the removals to the base set, followed by a union with the additions.

 “remove” and “intersect” within the same document are prohibited.

 Set additions are deeply merged.
-This makes sets behave like associative maps, where the “value” of a set member can be updated by adding it to set again, with a reducible update.
+This makes sets behave like associative maps, where the “value” of a set member can be updated by adding it to the set again, with a reducible update.

 Sets may be objects, in which case the object property serves as the set item key: